9 Moving the mind to push the divine spark into the outer regions

 This temporary dot—the apparently separate aspect of divine reality—must inevitably be drawn back into the All that is continually spreading.
 Although it is not really drawn back.
 It’s more that the fullness of the spreading spark catches up with the dot that has moved ahead in a diminished form.
-The fullness of nature, with all its various forms, is included in this ever-growing wave that keeps moving further into the outer regions.
+The fullness of nature, with all its various forms, is part of this ever-growing wave that keeps moving further into the outer regions.

 We can look at our lives and our struggles in this light.
 Through our personal development, we can feel how we are bringing truth and divinity to our whole being.
 This is the spark within that is pushing us to penetrate the outer regions—the outside world.
 The more we all do this, growing into truth, love and justice—into oneness—the more we fulfill this creative process.

 As individual dots, we have lost sight of our connection with this whole scheme and our purpose in it.
 We can no longer identify with the All we are part of, which explains our resistance to giving up our struggle against it.
 This is our evil.
 If we give up our negative attitudes—which is how we express our struggle against the dark vacuum—we feel threatened with extinction.

 To give up our evil—our struggle—is like volunteering to go into the dark nothingness, and we confuse that with physical death.
 But this is where we must eventually go, since divine reality must eventually fill everything that is.
 All the particles must reunite themselves, and then they’ll rediscover they were always in unity with the All.
 The connection was never really lost.